mica-92/addhana/content/blog/70-thishastowork.md

 ---
-title: "A prayer to the hugo gods"
+title: "A prayer to the HUGO Gods"
 date: 2020-07-10T09:19:29-04:00
 slug: "69-adulthood"
 description: "a prayer"